245th Siege Battery, Royal Garrison Artillery: Villers-Bretonneux

 245th Siege Bty was back with 6th Bde by mid-April in the Villers-Bretonneux sector supporting Australian Corps and III Corps in Fourth Army.
 The Germans were still attacking, and launched a thrust at the town (the Second Battle of Villers-Bretonneux) on 24 April.
 Forewarned, the British heavy artillery began their counter-preparation simultaneously with the opening of the German bombardment at 03.45.
 When the direction of the German thrust became clear, all of 6th Bde's batteries that could be brought to bear were turned on the woods and roads leading to Villers-Bretonneux.
 In the confusion, 245th Siege Bty reported that a British RE8 aircraft had attacked it, firing three full drums of ammunition.
 The Australians and part of 58th (2/1st London) Division made a surprise counter-attack at 22.00 that night, without a preliminary bombardment, but once launched their attack was supported by a standing barrage on the town and on enemy assembly areas, lifting at 23.00 to provide a protective barrage 500 yd beyond the objective.
 Although the full moon was obscured by clouds, the attackers were guided by the burning buildings in Villers-Bretonneux.
-The town was 'mopped up' next morning.Becke, Pt 4, pp. 99–109.Blaxland, pp. 125–30.
+The town was 'mopped up' next morning.

-6th Brigade supported small actions by 3rd and 4th Australian Divisions in early May, otherwise the batteries spent the next few weeks in CB tasks, sometimes with sound-ranging, or firing when enemy movements were observed.Edmonds, 1918, Vol III, pp. 10–11.
+6th Brigade supported small actions by 3rd and 4th Australian Divisions in early May, otherwise the batteries spent the next few weeks in CB tasks, sometimes with sound-ranging, or firing when enemy movements were observed.
 On 23 May the Germans put down a heavy barrage east of the River Ancre catching the forward section of 245th Siege Bty, which had several horses hit and was unable to withdraw its guns.
 Although several gunners were incapacitated by gas, the section later got the guns back to Heilly and then (when they were safe from air observation) back into their normal positions.
 6th Brigade was relieved on 15 June and 245th Siege Bty moved back to Bailleul, behind the lines.
 After a rest period, the batteries moved on 25 June to join XIX Corps with Second Army and were billeted at Zegerscappel; 245th Siege Bty had completed registering its guns by 30 June.